solacecommunity/spring-cloud-stream-request-reply/README.md

 ##### How everything is related

-When using `requestAndAwaitReplyToBinding` / `requestReplyToTopic` The topic u use in the code will be matched against all `spring.cloud.stream.requestreply.bindingMapping[].topicPatterns`,
+When using `requestAndAwaitReplyToBinding` / `requestReplyToTopic` The topic use in the code will be matched against all `spring.cloud.stream.requestreply.bindingMapping[].topicPatterns`,
 the fist hit will be used.
 ![topic to pattern](doc/requester_topic_to_pattern.png)